Getting from Malaga to Marbella Travel Guide

 Known to be a millionaires playground and attracting the rich and famous from all corners of the globe, Marbella has long since been a popular holiday spot on the Costa Del Sol coastline.

-From its beaches, luxury resorts, old town, the marina and much more, Marbella has a ton on offer for any would be traveller to Spain.
+From its beaches, luxury resorts, old town, the marina and much more, Marbella has a ton on offer for any would be traveller to Spain, not to even mention the incredible Andalusian foods and cuisine!

 If you’re headed to Marbella for your next holiday then it would probably make sense that you’d fly into the Malaga – Costa Del Sol Airport which is set about an hour’s journey time from Marbella.
 As such, you may well be wondering how exactly to get from Malaga to Marbella.